Dear Prospective Student,

 Several factors are used to determine if a students is a good fit for St. Rita of Cascia High School.
 These factors are: 6th grade grades, 7th grade grades, standardized test scores in each of those years, 8th grade first quarter/term grades, and teacher recommendations.
-The results of the Scholarship Test/Exam are a secondary factor in admissions to St. Rita.
+The results of the Entrance Exam are a secondary factor in admissions to St. Rita.
 It is more important to see how a student has performed in the last two years than how the student did on one particular day.

 8th grade boys seeking admission to St. Rita High School should take the entrance exam on December 7, 2019.
 Final acceptance is contingent upon the successful completion of the 8th grade.
 St. Rita reserves the right to deny admission to any student whose final record indicates a major change in academic performance.
 For questions about the entrance exam, please contact the Admissions Office at (773) 925-7482.

 Transfer Policy for Current High School Students

 Present high school students seeking to transfer to St. Rita must contact the Admissions Office at 773-925-7482.
 A Transfer Application must be filled out and sent to:

 St. Rita of Cascia High School